-system of rules and codes is compatible with the ethical/legal norms, the rights and responsibilities of private and public parties, and should also be linked in content to traditional local customs that are still viable socially and technically.
+Another important component of a generative system are the necessary rules and codes that can be followed during the process of growth and change and for resolving unforeseen conflicts between neighbors.
+It is preferable that such a system of rules and codes is compatible with the ethical/legal norms, the rights and responsibilities of private and public parties, and should also be linked in content to traditional local customs that are still viable socially and technically.
 They should also be proscriptive in nature and their intention clear, that is, what is to be achieved must be understood by everybody involved in the generative process.
 They are to be open for interpretation in response to the peculiarities of each location and condition.
-Prescriptive codes that do not allow localized interpretation must be discouraged unless they are absolutely necessary.
+Prescriptive codes that do not allow localised interpretation must be discouraged unless they are absolutely necessary.
 For examples of such codes developed recently for the Bahrain project discussed below, see Figures 4, 5, 6, and 7.